urwid/urwid/docs/tutorial/index.rst

 .. literalinclude:: attr.py
    :linenos:

-* Attributes are defined as part of a palette.
-Valid foreground, background and setting values are documented in the :class:`AttrSpec` class.
-A palette is a list of tuples containing:
+* Display attributes are defined as part of a palette.
+Valid foreground, background and setting values are documented in :ref:`display-attributes` A palette is a list of tuples containing:

-    1. Name of the attribute, typically a string
+    1. Name of the display attribute, typically a string
     2. Foreground color and settings for 16-color (normal) mode
     3. Background color for normal mode
     4. Settings for monochrome mode (optional)